WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Introduction

 \section{Introduction}

-The widespread use of sensors across various sectors, including healthcare, finance, astronomy, and urban applications~\cite{alam2015eleventh, biswal2010toward, razmarafever, hajisafi2024dynamic, hajisafi2024wearables, hajisafi2023learning, siampou2024trajroute, siampou2024infants, li2017diffusion, mantegna1999hierarchical, sezer2020financial, ruiz2012correlating, shasha1999tuning, huijse2014computational, wachman2009kernels, zhou2021informer,yu2017spatio,zhao2019t}, has led to a significant increase in the collection of time series data, ranging from univariate to multivariate types, where multiple measures are recorded simultaneously.
-Effectively modeling and analyzing these time series datasets is crucial for downstream applications such as monitoring patient health, optimizing treatments, and managing disease outbreaks, where accurate and timely data interpretation can significantly impact outcomes.
-In real-world applications, though, time series often exhibit irregularities, frequently caused by sensor malfunctions, different sampling rates across sensors, and cost-saving measures~\cite{zhang2021graph}.
-This variability in data collection renders traditional machine learning (ML) approaches, which typically rely on a fixed number of regularly sampled observations across all sensors, ineffective for accurate predictions~\cite{horn2020set, zhang2021graph}.
+Continuous monitoring devices, electronic health‐record (EHR) systems, and wearable sensors now produce vast clinical time-series.
+Effectively modeling these datasets is crucial for downstream applications such as precision medicine, monitoring patient health, optimizing treatments, and managing disease outbreaks.
+Unlike the ideal, uniformly sampled sequences assumed in classical time-series analysis, clinical measurements often exhibit irregularities, caused by sensor malfunctions, different sampling rates across sensors, and cost-saving measures~\cite{zhang2021graph}.
+This variability in data collection renders traditional machine learning approaches, which rely on a fixed number of regularly sampled observations across all sensors, ineffective for accurate predictions~\cite{horn2020set, zhang2021graph}.

-Modeling irregularly sampled time series can be complex due to several factors: measurements from different sensors may not align, data may be missing, and each measurement sequence may vary in size~\cite{zhang2021graph, shukla2020multi, hu2021time}.
-To address these challenges, recent developments have concentrated on creating specialized algorithms and model architectures designed to effectively manage these irregularities~\cite{li2024time}.

-One category of approaches tackles irregularity by filling in the missing values, thereby converting the datasets into regularly sampled time series.
-These imputation techniques vary from traditional hand-crafted imputation methods~\cite{lipton2016directly} to more advanced learned interpolation methods~\cite{shukla2018interpolation, shukla2020multi}.
-Once the missing values are filled, the resulting regular time series are utilized to perform the downstream predictions~\cite{zhang2023improving, mcdermott2021comprehensive, harutyunyan2019multitask}.
-While these techniques address data gaps, they introduce biases and distortions in the data distribution.
-Furthermore, the absence of measurements can itself provide valuable insights; for instance, periodically missing heart rate data might indicate that a patient underwent a medical procedure during which the monitoring device was removed.

-Another category of approaches focuses on directly learning from the irregularities by designing specialized model architectures~\cite{shukla2020multi, che2018recurrent, zhang2021graph, horn2020set}.
-For instance, the GRU-D model incorporates a decaying mechanism within gated recurrent units (GRUs) to better handle irregular sampling intervals~\cite{che2018recurrent}, while mTAND utilizes multi-time attention to analyze non-uniform measurements effectively~\cite{shukla2020multi}.
-These techniques predominantly capture the correlations within a single sensor's measurements over time, focusing on intra-series dynamics.
-Meanwhile, other methods have been proposed to capture inter-series dependencies, modeling explicitly the relationships across sensors within the dataset~\cite{zhang2021graph}.